 The Great Depression of the Early 20th Century is (and was) a systemic event between World War I and World War II that has been intensely analyzed, if over-analyzed (see References below).
 The one viewpoint that seems to have been under-analyzed is the perspective of Systems Theory.
 The following is a Blog Roll of my postings on the topic:

-- How do We define Great Depressions?
+- How do we define Great Depressions?
 From the standpoint of Systems Theory, not correctly.

 - Shock Theories of Great Depressions An obvious but inadequate perspective.